a-b-street/abstreet/docs/book/src/gridlock.md

   - is it always fine to block the box at degenerate intersections?
 - hacks to allow conflicting turns at really broken intersections
 - manually timing signals
+- penalties for lane choice to make lane usage realistic

 ### Not implemented